fcerbell/redismodule-smartcache/README.md

 kind of DDL for SCache.

 ### scache.create

+scache.create

+Defines a new cache and its underlying database connection.
+A connection is immediately openned to the database and the creation will fail if the database is not reachable.

+*Arguments*
+- <cachename> is the cache identifier.
+It has to be unique.
+- <ttl> is the default Time To Live in seconds before value expiration
+- <host> IP address or DNS name of the database server
+- <port> TCP port of the database server (usually 3306)
+- <user> login name to connect with to the database
+- <password> password to connect to the database
+- <schema> name of the database schema

+*Return value*
+If the connection test succeed, returns the cache configuration (without password), otherwise returns an error.

+*Note*: This command does not appear in the `MONITOR` output to avoid displaying passwords.

 ### scache.list

+Lists all the defined caches

+*Arguments*
+None

+*Return value*
+A simple list of available cachenames.

 ### scache.info

+Gets information about one specific defined cache.

+*Arguments*
+<cachename> Name of the cache

+*Return value*
+If the cache exists, returns its configuration (without password), otherwise returns an error

 ### scache.test

+Test the database connection of a specific cache (in case it broke after the cache creation).

+*Arguments*
+<cachename> Name of the cache

+*Return value*
+"1" if the test succeed, otherwise an error.

 ### scache.flush

+Flush all the cached resultsets from a cache.

+*Arguments*
+<cachename> Name of the cache

+*Return value*
+Number of purged values

 ### scache.delete

+Flush a cache and delete its definition

+*Arguments*
+<cachename> Name of the cache

+*Return value*
+Number of purged values

 ## Cache querying